ligurio/luzer/docs/usage.md

 #### Fuzzing a function implemented in Lua C

-Lua functions could be implemented using so called Lua C API.
-Functions built in Lua runtime, external modules written in C/C++ are such examples.
-Learn more about Lua C API in chapter ["24 – An Overview of the C API "][programming-in-lua-24] of "Programming in Lua" book.
+Lua functions could be implemented using the so-called Lua C API.
+Functions built in the Lua runtime, external modules written in C/C++ are such examples.
+Learn more about the Lua C API in chapter ["24 – An Overview of the C API"][programming-in-lua-24] of the "Programming in Lua" book.

-Setup module using `luarocks`:
+Set up the module using `luarocks`:

 ```sh
 CFLAGS="-ggdb -fPIC -fsanitize=address -fsanitize=fuzzer-no-link"